kultzak/floodit-solver/finished-ag/readme.txt

 	t_search = 20; //number of individuals in local search

-the flag and t_search values are automatically set to 5 and 1 in the case of trays with line > 49 and > 99 respectively
+the flag and t_search values are automatically set to 5 and 1 in the case of boards with line > 49 and > 99 respectively

-4) Taking into account the characteristics of the genetic algorithms the parameters are set for trays (30 30 10) in which it has been observed as 64 the minimum number of moves for the board provided by the teacher and values below that on similar trays.
+4) Taking into account the characteristics of the genetic algorithms the parameters are set for boards (30 30 10) in which it has been observed as 64 the minimum number of moves for the board provided by the teacher and values below that on similar boards.
 However the The approach does not guarantee efficient generic application.